dddappp/aptos-forms-demo/README.md

 ### Run dddappp Project Creation Tool

-We use the XRender form schema file `./form-schema/form.json` to generate the DDDML model file.
-The generated model file is available at `./dddml/forms.yaml`.
+We use the XRender form schema file `form-schema/form.json` to generate the DDDML model file.
+The generated model file is available at `dddml/forms.yaml`.

+> **Tip**
+>
+> About DDDML, here is an introductory article: ["Introducing DDDML: The Key to Low-Code Development for Decentralized Applications"](https://github.com/wubuku/Dapp-LCDP-Demo/blob/main/IntroducingDDDML.md).

 In repository root directory, run: